 - Avoiding junk food, heavily processed products, and sugar.

-While I wholeheartedly recommend all the above to achieve inner health, sometimes it is not enough.
+I wholeheartedly recommend all the above to achieve inner health, but sometimes it’s not enough.
 Especially when it comes to organ health.
 More specifically, liver health.

-In this article, we are going to talk about the supplement Tudca and the positive benefits it can provide not only to your liver but your entire body.
-We will discuss what it is, benefits, the best way to use it, dosage, side effects, and any interactions it may have with other supplements or drugs.
+In this article, we are going to talk about the supplement TUDCA and the benefits it can provide not only to your liver but your whole body.
+We will discuss what it is, benefits, how to use it, dosage, side effects, and interactions with other supplements or drugs.

 WHAT IS TUDCA?

-Tudca is a “good” bile acid (salt) that is water-soluble and is naturally occurring in the body.
+TUDCA is a “good” bile acid (salt) that is water-soluble and is naturally occurring in the body.
+While TUDCA was traditionally extracted from bear bile in Chinese medicine, modern supplements often use synthetic or plant sources.

-Tauroursodeoxycholic acid's primary role in the body is to prevent “bad” bile acids from “backing up” in the liver.
+Tauroursodeoxycholic acid's main role in the body is to prevent “bad” bile acids from “backing up” in the liver.
 When this happens, the liver becomes unhealthy, and cholestasis occurs.

-As stated before, tauroursodeoxycholic acid is naturally produced in the body, but it can also be produced as a synthetic supplement from the taurine conjugate form of Ursodeoxycholic Acid (UDCA) which is another “good” bile salt.
+As I mentioned before, tauroursodeoxycholic acid is naturally produced in the body, but it can also be produced as a synthetic supplement from the taurine conjugate form of Ursodeoxycholic Acid (UDCA), which is another “good” bile salt.

 WHAT DOES TUDCA TASTE LIKE?